Bitterly cold — that’s what the weather report says — danger of frostbite.

 If frostbite goes deeper, your skin will become white, blue or blotchy and the tissue underneath will be hard and cold and have no feeling.
 If deeper tissue is frozen and blood vessels are affected, you may also have damage in your tendons, muscles, nerves and bones.
 In the worst-case scenario, tissue dies (gangrene) and amputation may be necessary to prevention infection.

-All degrees of frostbite should be evaluated by a medical professional, but it’s vital to get emergency care when frostbite is deep.
+All degrees of frostbite should be evaluated by a medical professional.
+When frostbite is deep, it’s vital to get emergency care.

 Frostbite typically affects smaller, more exposed areas of the body— your fingers, toes, nose, ears, cheeks and chin.
 Because your skin is likely to be numb, you may not realize you have frostbite until someone else points it out.